domkoder/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+1. Made API call using the window.fetch API with React.useEffect callback function. manage the state with a status enum.

 ## Background

 Our app wouldn't be very interesting without the ability to request data from a